opendistro/for-elasticsearch-docs/docs/elasticsearch/bool.md

 }
 ```

-If you want to identify which of these clauses actually caused the matching results, name each of your queries:
+If you want to identify which of these clauses actually caused the matching results, name each of your queries.
+We need to change the queries such that the field names contain an object instead of the query itself.

 ```json
 GET shakespeare/_search